ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 Each rule object contains the following parts:

 - Subjects - entities / SVG elements to observe for changes, and to use in service calls
-- Actions
+- Action triggers (i.e. HA entity state change)
-  - Event - event to handle (i.e. HA entity state change)
+  - Action to perform (i.e. call a service)
-  - Service - service to call (i.e. toggle HA entity state)
+  - Service to call (i.e. toggle HA entity state)
-  - Service data - data to include when calling service (i.e. HA entity)
+  - Service data (i.e. HA entity)

 Below is an example of a simple rule.